cyberchimps/cyberchimps/README.txt

 jQuery UI Touch Punch is dual licensed under the MIT or GPL Version 2 licenses.

+CSS3PIE is bundled with this theme and adds some CSS3 styles to ie versions licensed under GNU General Public License v2.0 - http://www.gnu.org/licenses/gpl-2.0.html

 -------------------------------------------------------------------------------------------------

 For updated documentation, walkthroughs, and support please visit http://cyberchimps.com/